Virtual data room for private equity hero.

 No folder structure

 Dumping 200 files into a single folder is almost worse than not having a data room at all.
 Organize by category.
-Investors are reviewing multiple companies simultaneously.
+Visitors are reviewing multiple companies simultaneously.
 Make it easy for them.

 Outdated documents

 If your P&L in the data room is six months old, that's a problem.
 Keep your financials current.
-Most investors will notice and some will walk.
+Most viewers will notice and some will walk.

 Using a personal Google Drive

 No audit log.
 No access controls.
 No analytics.
 No NDA gate.
-You'll also give investors pause about your operational maturity.
+You'll also give viewers pause about your operational maturity.
 Use a proper tool.

 Giving everyone admin access